Sita Writer

 state because Yankee peddlers use to sell carved wooden nutmegs

-.
+to unsuspecting housewives.
 Connecticut was also influential in

 the development of the federal government and is known as the